mimikcommunity/example-Repo/README.md

 ## Notes
 Any Additional Notes to be added in this section

 ## Community & Support

+Link to Community and Support resources

 [mimik-community Community](https://github.com/mimikcommunity/example-Repo/discussions)

 ## Resources
+Link to additional resources
 [Developer Documentation](devdocs.mimik.com)